 The Student Services Division offers additional support for students through the following federal programs under the Every Student Succeeds Act (ESSA):

 Title I, Part A

 Title I, Part A is the largest federal program supporting both elementary and secondary education.
-The program’s resources are allocated based upon the poverty rates of students enrolled in schools and districts and are designed to help ensure that all children meet challenging state academic standards.
-The schools in our district that receive Title I funds are Animas Valley Elementary, Florida Mesa Elementary, Fort Lewis Elementary, Park Elementary, and Sunnyside Elementary.
+The program’s resources are allocated based upon the poverty rates of students enrolled in schools and districts and are designed to help ensure that "all children will have a fair, equitable, and significant opportunity to obtain a high-quality education.”
+Visit our Title I, Part A

 Title I, Part D